ebbythomas/Customer-Energy-Profiling-Using-Big-Data/README.md

 **DATA PROCESSING:**
-The files associated with data processing is found within the folder 'DataProcessing'.
+The files associated with data processing are found within the folder 'DataProcessing'.
-In data processing, we start with a 12083 X 940 raw data, where most of the variables are omitted through manual variable selection.
+In data processing, we start with a $12,083 \times 940$ raw dataset, where most of the variables are omitted through manual variable selection.

-The selected data is processed with a series of statistical procedures such as
+The selected data is processed with a series of statistical procedures such as:

-Contextual Aggregation
+* Contextual Aggregation
-Categorical Arrays definition
+* Categorical Arrays definition
-Randomisation and
+*Randomisation and
-Missing value imputation
+*Missing value imputation

 All these procedures are performed in separate files so that users could use them as required and omit certain steps if necessary.
 The one single file **dataprocessing.jl** calls all its sub files which does,
 Contextual Aggregation - **contextualAggregation.jl**